-When it comes to heating and cooling your home, everyone enjoys tearing open their monthly energy bill to realize that it’s less than they expected.
+When it comes to heating your home, everyone enjoys tearing open their monthly energy bill to realize that it’s lower than they envisioned.
 After all, who doesn’t like saving money?
-As a homeowner, knowing can be a big part of the battle, and in this case, understanding the most utilized HVAC energy efficiency ratings can help you save money when the time comes to swap out your current system.
+As a homeowner, knowing can be a big part of the battle, and in this case, understanding the most utilized HVAC energy efficiency ratings can help you save money when it comes time to swap out your current system.

-Of course, there is a huge range of efficiencies for each heating and cooling product line, but because you’re an educated homeowner, you can understand what you can pay for and what you’d like to use for your home.
+Of course, there are a wide range of efficiencies for each heating and cooling product line, but because you’re an informed homeowner, you can understand what you can afford and what you’d like to use for your home.
 To help you with your education, here are the most commonly used HVAC energy efficiency ratings and a broken down version of what they mean:

 Heating Seasonal Performance Factor (HSPF)*

-HSPF is the rating used to measure the energy efficiency of the heating part of your heat pump over one heating season.
-A larger HSPF rating indicates that the system is operating at a more efficient level than a lower rating.
+HSPF is the rating utilized to measure the energy efficiency of the heating part of your heat pump over one heating season.
+A higher HSPF rating indicates that the system is operating at a more efficient level than a lower rating.
 In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with peak efficiency.

 Seasonal Energy Efficiency Ratio (SEER)*

 This may be the most well-known of the energy efficiency ratings, as it measures the efficiency of your system over the cooling season.
-As with most ratings, the higher the SEER rating, the greater the efficiency.
-Today, the federal minimum for new systems is 13 SEER, and as technology continues to develop, the top rating continues to go higher, leaving you with systems that can cool more efficiently and are more green.
+As with most ratings, the greater the SEER rating, the greater the efficiency.
+Today, the federal minimum for new systems is 13 SEER, and as technology continues to develop, the top rating continues to go higher, providing you with systems that can cool more efficiently and are better for the environment.
 You can also expect to see a dip in energy costs with a higher SEER rating.

 Annual Fuel Utilization Efficiency (AFUE)**